Zero Waste Makeup: 14 Brands For Glamming Up & Going Green

 When it comes to make-up, DIY is one of the best zero-waste solutions out there, but we understand that not everyone has the time to devote to making these things themselves (we sure don’t!).

-That’s why we’ve found some sustainable make-up brands that offer products in reusable or compostable containers, so you can look good and feel even better about your impact on the environment.
+That’s why we’ve focused on sustainable make up brands that offer products in reusable or compostable containers, so you can look good and feel even better about your impact on the environment.

 OUR APPROACH TO ZERO WASTE MAKE-UP

-If this is your first time visiting, our approach to sustainable beauty is to look for brands and products that are:
+If this is your first time visiting, our approach to sustainable beauty and in this case, zero waste makeup brands, is to look for brands and products that are:

 - palm oil free